Registration / Re-registration

 One of my supporting documents has been "rejected."
 What should I do?

-• Please log back into the "PJ web" app; the reason for the rejection will be displayed.
+- Log back into the "PJ web" app; the reason for the rejection will be displayed.

-• You will then need to upload a new supporting document and submit it again through the app.
+- You will then need to submit a new supporting document and resubmit it through the app.

-There are free tools available for scanning documents with your mobile phone.
+There are free tools available for scanning documents with your cell phone.
 These tools also allow you to edit PDF files so that you can combine two files into one.
 You can easily find these free tools online.

 There are also computer programs that allow you to merge multiple PDF documents (PDF printer).